galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 The `build.gradle` files declare any dependencies that the test code has, and specify the Maven co-ordinates to use when publishing to a Maven repository.
 The `bnd.bnd` files define the OSGi Bundles for the test projects and any Managers in the project and the `settings.gradle` file tells Gradle where to look for the dependencies and plug-ins that are required to build the project.

-You can check the current compatibility between Gradle and Galasa versions in the table provided in the [Prerequisites](docs/prerequisites) documentation.
+You can check the current compatibility between Gradle and Galasa versions in the table provided in the [Downloading and installing the Galasa CLI](/docs/cli-command-reference/installing-cli-tool) documentation.

-## Before you start

-Check that an `.m2` folder exists in your user home directory.
-Built artifacts are placed in the `~/.m2/repository`.
-On Windows, the user home directory resembles: C:\Users\<username>, on MacOS it will be /Users/<username> and on Linux /home/<username>.
-Note that any file or folder beginning with a `.` (period) is a hidden folder, so you might need to change the settings on your operating system to show hidden files.

-## A little plan
+## Project Structure

 A full (parent) Galasa project includes several sub-projects, which can also be known as _modules_, some of which are mandatory and some optional.
 A parent project can contain the following sub-projects: